Our Favourite Ocean Voyages

 Ask us for details if you are interested in these routes.

 10. Cape Horn

-Tenacious is sailing around Cape Horn in 2018, but the voyage is fully booked.
-We are sure there will be more opportunities.
+Tecla is sailing around Cape Horn in 2019 and there is still space.
 Ring us and we can tell you what might be in the pipeline.
-Europa Antarctic Voyages quite often approach Cape Horn or even anchor off this wild island and walk up to the lighthouse and littel chapel for a reflective moment.
+Europa Antarctic Voyages quite often approach Cape Horn or even anchor off this wild island and walk up to the lighthouse and little chapel for a reflective moment.

 Talk to the Experts